 Dates for the diary:

-Wednesday 10th January 2018 – Big Foot Fair Trade Workshop
+Wednesday 10th January 2017 – Big Foot Workshop on Fair Trade (in school)

 Children should all have a full PE kit which includes: black shorts / tracksuit bottoms (for colder weather), white t shirt and suitable footwear.